This blog may contain affiliate links. Read our disclosure policy for more info.

 10. Go on a Brewery Tour

 Despite Vancouver’s mild climate, you’re likely going to hit some cold and rainy days while visiting Vancouver in December.
-What better way to warm up than visiting a brewery?
+What better way to warm up than going on a Vancouver brewery tour?
 Vancouver is a hot spot for local, craft breweries, and there are honestly so many to choose from.

 I personally love Granville Island Brewing.
 Not only do they have great beer and are located on Granville Island (a must-visit place in Vancouver) they also offer brewery tours.
 Tours run every day throughout the day and cost $12 per person.
 This fee not only covers your guided tour of the brewery but also a tasting flight of beer at the end!